cloudd901/MagicWheel/README.md

 This library will create a Wheel based upon a list of Entries.
 The Wheel is customizable and uses layers of PictureBoxes that get added to your form.

+It is using a specific interface in IRandomTool.cs so it can be plug-n-play with my other project.

 - Create the wheel object.
 - Add Entries to the list.
 - Draw the wheel.